Open-Systems-Pharmacology/Suite/README.md

 We invite everyone in the field of Systems Pharmacology, be it in academia, industry or regulatory bodies, to use the platform.
 Active participation of computer and modeling & simulation scientists in the further development of the modeling & simulation platform, the incorporated systems models, processes for their qualifaction and application etc. is encouraged and highly welcome!
 Please follow the community’s activities in this GitHub project.

+# Discussion forum for the Open Systems Pharmacology Project
+Visit and subscribe to the [Open Systems Pharmacology Project Forum](http://forum.open-systems-pharmacology.org) to stay up-to-date with the community and receive updates on new software releases, models as well as discussions.

 # Open Systems Pharmacology Suite with PK-Sim® and MoBi® for Quantitative Systems Pharmacology

 ## Unmatched Flexibility - Unlimited Transparency